How to Plan Inbound Marketing Campaign Emails

 There are three specific types of emails to include in your campaign, and each serves an important role.

+One thing that is key to success in marketing email sends is segmentation.
+It prevents you from sending all of the same emails to one big, unbroken list (a big NO, by the way), and allows you to send more targeted content based on people's unique characteristics.
 Segmenting your email lists helps you to be selective when it comes to marketing emails.
 In our blog, 10 Email Marketing List Segments for Successful Sends, we cover ten valuable segments:

 - Stage in the Buyer's Journey